dylan-lang/opendylan/documentation/duim-reference/source/geom.rst

    :description:

-     Returns ``#t`` if the transform *transform* is equal (in the sense of *transform-equal*) to the identity transform, otherwise returns ``#f``.
+     Returns ``#t`` if the transform *transform* is equal (in the sense of :gf:`transform-equal`) to the identity transform, otherwise returns ``#f``.

    :seealso: